niklata/ncron/README.md

 interval=5m
 ```

-The exectimes file will be created by ncron; it stores the history of
+The exectimes file must be readable and writable by ncron; create
+it with touch and set proper ownership and permissions on it.  exectimes
-previously run jobs (denoted by the `!NUMBER` markers in the crontab).
+stores the history of previously run jobs (denoted by the `!NUMBER`
+markers in the crontab).

 Read the man pages for more info!
 But what I've written here should be
 enough to get you started.